Certified Culinary Scientist (CCS®)

 CCS® Certification Requirements

-In order to be eligible to become a Certified Culinary Scientist, applicants must meet eligibility criteria in the following three categories: Education, Food Science Experience, and Research and Development Experience.
-Once determined as eligible, candidates must pass a certification exam, with a score of 80% or higher, on their knowledge of food science and related subjects.
+To become a Certified Culinary Scientist, applicants must meet eligibility criteria in the following three categories: Education, Food Science Experience, and Research and Development Experience (see outline below; or use the button below to download detailed requirements) and pass a certification exam, with a score of 80% or higher, on their knowledge of food science and related subjects.
+If you have questions about the requirements and qualifications, please email certification@culinology.org.

 Food Service Experience

-All applicants must complete one of the three options:
+Applicants must complete one of these three options:

-3. 120 Contact Hours inf RCACC defined hands-on culinary work
+- 120 contact hours in RCACC defined hands-on culinary work

 Education

-The type of education background with which you applied determines how much R&D Experience is required:
+The type of education background with which you apply determines how much R&D Experience is required:

-1. Bachelor of Science Degree or higher in food science
+- Bachelor of Science degree or higher in food science

 Research and Development Experience

-The amount R&D Experience required is contingent upon the education pathway:
+As noted in the education section the amount of R&D experience required is contingent upon the education pathway:

-• If you apply with a Bachelor of Science Degree or higher in food science you must apply with at least three years (full-time) of research and development experience.
+- If you apply with a Bachelor of Science degree or higher in food science, at least three years (full-time) of research and development experience is required.

-• If you apply with an Associate Degree in Food Science or Related Degree, you must apply with at least five years (full-time) experience in food product development of food manufacturing. (a minimum of 3 years must be in R&D).
+- If you apply with an Associates degree in food science or a related degree, at least five years (full-time) experience in food product development of food manufacturing in required (of which a minimum of three years must be in R&D).

-• Non-degree pathway with 30 contacts in each of the following college level courses: Microbiology, Nutrition, Chemistry, you must apply with at least eight years (full-time) experience in food product development of food manufacturing. (a minimum of 3 years must be in R&D).
+- If you apply with the non-degree pathway with 30 contacts in college-level Microbiology, Nutrition, Chemistry, at least eight years (full-time) experience in food product development of food manufacturing is required (of which a minimum of three years must be in R&D).

 Food manufacturing can best be described as methods and procedures commonly used in the manufacturing industry, including large commissary operations.
 The expectation is that products produced are generally mass-produced and packaged for later use by either by a consumer, another food processor, or a foodservice operation.